+We view DLG's overall financial flexibility as very good with financial leverage typically below 20% and strong earnings coverage, averaging around 12x over the past five years at YE20 (Exhibit 4).

-We view DLG's overall financial flexibility as very good.
-Adjusted financial leverage increased to c.20% at YE20 (YE19: c.14%), although remained relatively low, driven by the issuance of £260 million of dated subordinated Tier 2 notes in June 2020.
-Other debt securities issued by the Group include £259 million of dated subordinated notes and £347 million of restricted tier 1 securities which qualify for equity credit from us, with the Group's borrowings also including bank overdrafts and an operating lease liability.
-However, although leverage will likely be pressured by the Group's dividend policy, we expect it to benefit from the Group's acquisition in February 2021 of the lease of its Bromley office, and to remain relatively low in relation to the A1 IFSR.
+Adjusted financial leverage increased to c.20% at YE20 (YE19: c.14%) driven by the issuance of £260 million of dated subordinated Tier 2 notes in June 2020.
+Going forward, leverage will also likely be pressured by the Group's dividend policy and future buyback schemes.
+However, we expect leverage to remain relatively low in relation to the A1 IFSR with financial leverage falling back down to c.15% in